Oberlin Family History

 Many of the Hessian mercenaries captured at Trenton were immediately marched to Lancaster County with specific instructions from Washington that “good principles be infused into them.”
 All indications suggest they were treated well by their Lancaster hosts.
 Seventy Hessian prisoners were subsequently moved to Brickerville to participate in the construction of an irrigation ditch, which supplied water to the Elizabeth furnace.
 The furnace was then being used to process iron ore for use in the war effort.
 The barracks, a converted horse barn, where they were housed was still standing in 1988 when I last saw it.
 The Lancaster Militia was tasked with guarding their “brethren” Germans.
 After the war many released prisoners remained in Lancaster and became part of the community.
 Brunswick Dragoon Conrad Newstetter’s daughter Catherine, married Adam Oberlin’s son, John.

 Family lore and several published accounts indicate that the Oberlin brothers served as “bodyguards” to General Washington.
 One source further states the Oberlins were all over six feet tall.
 It’s well documented that militiamen were considered to be undisciplined, and although many were excellent fighters, they were not necessarily good soldiers.
 Washington’s bodyguards would have certainly been disciplined soldiers.
 10 March 1776, Washington ordered that each regiment provide four trusted men to serve as his personal guards.
-Since a regular army did not yet exist (The very first two Continental Army units were commissioned in Lancaster County, 25 June 1776.) the Oberlins, who were already “minutemen” in the Pennsylvania Military Association, may have been selected within their regiment to fulfill this request or serve as interim guards.
+Since a regular army did not yet exist (The first two Continental Army units were commissioned in Lancaster County, 25 June 1776.) the Oberlins, who were already “minutemen” in the Pennsylvania Military Association, may have been selected within their regiment to fulfill this request or serve as interim guards.
 Analysis of the Pennsylvania Archives and surviving records do not list any Oberlins as members of “Washington’s Life Guard,” which the men themselves referred to as “body guard.”
 All of the Life Guard’s official records were destroyed in an 1815 fire.
+While it’s unclear in what capacity, the Oberlins apparently had some association with Washington.

 In the autumn of 1776, during the siege of New York, Washington established his headquarters in the Morris-Jumel Mansion in Brooklyn.
 Another family member, Peter Wyckoff served in the New York Militia and was at the Battle of Long Island.
 According to his pension record, he “…acted as sentry before the door of the house in which Gen. Washington was…” Given the Oberlins were also serving in New York during this time, they too may have been delegated to such sentry duty.